-CCBC, formerly the Craftsmen’s Association of British Columbia was created by interested members of the Visual Arts Committee of the Community Arts Council of Vancouver in recognition of the growing craft community in British Columbia.
+The Craft Council of BC, formerly the Craftsmen’s Association of BC, was created by interested members of the Visual Arts Committee of the Community Arts Council of Vancouver.
+This was done in recognition of the growing craft community in British Columbia.

-CCBC’s first office, resource centre and exhibit space was located in the Dominion Building at the corner of Hastings and Cambie Street, in downtown Vancouver.
-In December 1979, CCBC moved its operations to 1411 Cartwright Street in the newly developed Granville Island – a project of the federal government through Canada Mortgage and Housing Corporation.
+CCBC’s first office, Resource centre, and Exhibit space was located in downtown Vancouver, in the Dominion Building at the corner of Hastings and Cambie Street.
+In December 1979, CCBC moved its operations to 1411 Cartwright Street on Granville Island which was developed as a project of the federal government through the Canada Mortgage and Housing Corporation

-CCBC’s gallery, the Cartwright Street Gallery was originally a separate society with its own Board of Directors, staff and programming.
-In 1985 CCBC moved across the street to its current premises at 1386 Cartwright Street and opened Crafthouse, a gallery and shop for fine contemporary craft in May 1986.
-In 1990, the Cartwright Street Gallery became the Canadian Craft Museum located at Cathedral Place, Hornby Street, Vancouver from 1992 until it closed in 2002.
-Some of British Columbia’s leading craftspeople – individuals who have made an important contribution to craft and who have worked for many years in the discipline in which they are recognized – were in the collection.
+CCBC’s Cartwright Street Gallery was originally a separate society with its own Board of Directors, staff, and programming.
+In 1985 CCBC moved across the street to its current premises at 1386 Cartwright Street and in May 1986, it opened Crafthouse, a gallery and shop for fine contemporary craft.
+In 1990, the Cartwright Street Gallery became the Canadian Craft Museum which was located at Cathedral Place, Hornby Street, Vancouver from 1992 until it closed in 2002.
+Some of BC’s leading craftspeople were in the collection.
+These are the individuals who have made an important contribution to the craft and who have worked for many years in the discipline in which they are recognized.
 The collection currently resides with the City of Vancouver in storage at the Museum of Vancouver.

 Setting the stage:

-At the same time The Vancouver Junior League formed the Community Arts Council to pick up on and forward ideas generated by the Art-In-Living Group.
-A major exhibition was organized at the Vancouver Art Gallery in 1949 consisting of full scale models of four full furnished rooms.
-The exhibition generated a great deal of discussion, illustrating a different approach to life-style and furnishing which opened the eyes of a wide sector of the population to new possibilities.
+At the same time, The Vancouver Junior League formed the Community Arts Council to pick up on and forward ideas generated by the Art-In-Living Group.
+A major exhibition was organized at the Vancouver Art Gallery in 1949 consisting of full-scale models of four fully furnished rooms.
+The exhibition generated a great deal of discussion, illustrating a different approach to lifestyle and furnishing which opened the eyes of a wide sector of the population to new possibilities.
 (Drawn from Vancouver Arts and Artists 1931-1983, Post War Architecture in Vancouver by Douglas Shadbolt)

 The Beginning of CABC:

-The Craftsmen’s Association of BC (CABC), grew out of the Community Arts Council through interested members of the Visual Arts Committee in recognition of the growing craft community in BC – early 70’s.
+The Craftsmen’s Association of BC (CABC), grew out of the Community Arts Council in the early 70’s through interested members of the Visual Arts Committee in recognition of the growing craft community in BC.

-One of the first projects was publishing Craft Contacts in June 1970 as a newsletter for craftsmen, a bi-monthly monthly newsletter eventually to become monthly (free).
+In June 1970, one of the first projects was publishing Craft Contacts which was a newsletter for craftsmen.
+A bi-monthly newsletter eventually became monthly and free.
 The first run made 150 copies.
 A second Craft Contacts was run in September.
-Craft Contacts eventually provided up to date information on events (exhibitions /Craft Fairs /workshops /courses /conferences / advocacy/grants / funding / advertising / craft highlights /CABC news surveys of craftspeople & results /Guild’s news /tips from craftspeople’), local, provincial, and international relating to craft.
-Regional Representatives provide current information on craft related news in their areas.
+Craft Contacts eventually provided up-to-date information on local, provincial, and international events and updates related to crafts.
+(Exhibitions /Craft Fairs /Workshops /Courses /Conferences /Advocacy /Grants /Funding /Advertising /Craft highlights /CABC news surveys of craftspeople & results /Guild’s news /Tips from craftspeople) It also included Regional Representatives providing current information on craft-related news in their areas.

 A Registered Society:

-In 1972 a decision was made to become a formal organization and became a registered society under the Societies Act of BC.
+In 1972 a decision was made to become a formal organization and registered society under the Societies Act of BC.
 CABC was the first umbrella organization for the crafts in the province.
-CABC’s mandatewas to provide information to members of the association and general public; provide a library, reading room, lounge & display area; sponsor exhibitions and lectures; provide and maintain files, indexes and slide portfolios of members, accessible to the public; to advance educational opportunities by providing scholarships, bursaries and other assistance (such as travelling assistance) to members; and to develop or encourage marketing opportunities.
+CABC’s mandate was to provide information to members of the association and general public, provide a library, reading room, lounge & display area, sponsor exhibitions, and lectures, and provide and maintain files, indexes, and slide portfolios of members accessible to the public, to advance educational opportunities by providing scholarships, bursaries and other assistance (such as traveling assistance) to members; and to develop or encourage marketing opportunities.

-An annual juried exhibition of contemporary crafts made in BC, “Made by Hand”, is launched in a number of venues in Vancouver by CABC as well as a co-sponsored a Craft Market at Vancouver East Cultural Center.
+An annual juried exhibition ‘Made by Hand’ which is of contemporary crafts made in BC, is launched at a number of venues in Vancouver by CABC as well as a co-sponsored Craft Market at Vancouver East Cultural Center.

-The first Executive Meeting of the Craftsmen’s Association of BC was held in September 1972.
+The first Executive Meeting of the CABC was held in September 1972.

-CABC, the Craft Association of BC, was officially changed to CCBC, the Craft Council of BC.
+In 2009 CABC, the Craft Association of BC was officially changed to CCBC, the Craft Council of BC.

-To help us continue growing and serving the craftspeople of BC
+To help us continue to grow and serve the craftspeople of BC: